caballero-astro/fortytwo/README.md

 # fortytwo
-Fortytwo: Pulsar timing analysis software
+Fortytwo: Pulsar timing analysis software.
 The code will be uploaded very soon, in September 2023!